 For Project Sunrise, Qantas has specifically selected the A350-1000 model – the larger cousin of the more common A350-900.

 In fact, it’s a special version called the A350-1000ULR, where ULR stands for ‘Ultra Long Range’ (Singapore Airlines relies on an A350-900ULR for its own non-stop flights such as Singapore to New York).

 Qantas worked with Airbus to develop the Project Sunrise A350-1000ULR, which will be fitted with an extra fuel tank, along with other engineering modifications and design and technical refinements needed to fly non-stop for up to 21 hours, which Qantas considers will be more than the longest Project Sunrise flight and allows some leeway for extra flying time caused by strong headwinds and unexpected delays in landing.

 Qantas Project Sunrise A350 routes

 Thanks to this extra fuel tank and additional modifications to boost their efficiency and range, the Qantas Project Sunrise A350s will be able to tackle the world’s longest routes.

 The Qantas Project Sunrise A350 launch routes will be from Sydney, specifically Sydney-London and Sydney-New York.
-Further destinations for the new aircraft could include Paris, Frankfurt, Chicago and Rio de Janeiro.
+Further destinations for the new aircraft could include Paris, Frankfurt, Cape Town and Rio de Janeiro.

 Sydney’s status as the prestigious launchpad for Project Sunrise was one condition of a $50 million offer made by the NSW state government in April 2021 to keep Qantas based in Sydney, rather than see it decamp to Melbourne or Brisbane.